Kaal Boishakhi (Bengali: কাল বৈশাখী, Hindi: कल बाशाखी)

 - Vodka

-2c.
-Can substitute Vodka with Gin, but the gin flavors fight with the aam panna flovor.
+- Can substitute Vodka with Gin, but the gin flavors fight with the aam panna flavor.

 Proportion is hard to prescribe, because it depends on what type of mango syrup you get, just try and adjust!